javierron/katacoda-scenarios/k8s-hpa-visualization/step5.md

 To create our deployment, let's use one of k8s example web servers.

+First we need to enable the "metrics-server" addon:

+`minikube addons enable metrics-server`{{execute}}

 Download and deploy the web server

 `kubectl apply -f https://k8s.io/examples/application/php-apache.yaml`{{execute}}